 I'll never forget the year that my daughter looked crestfallen on Christmas morning.
 She was five at the time.
 As her gift pile started to dwindle, she became more agitated, until she finally declared: "Why didn’t he bring me the dolly that cries?"

-My husband and I looked confused: "What dolly?
+My wife and I looked confused: "What dolly?
 Did she mention it to you?
 Have we failed some kind of parenting test?
 What on earth is one of those?"
 Turns out she had written a note to Santa for her deepest desire and like the wish when blowing out the candles on the birthday cake, kept it a secret.

 Some days, it feels like the hiring manager thinks that I'm a mind reader.
 They assume I know instinctively what they're looking for.
 Some of them may be testing me, some of them may not be able to articulate what good looks like, and some of them just might not know.